isomerpages/moe-dazhongpri/_learner-excellence/Mathematics.md

 \-  use mathematical skills to make decisions concerning real-life scenarios, and<br>
 \-  develop citizenship dispositions through joyful learning experiences.

-All students will be engaged in deep and joyful learning as they complete the Flipped Escape Room activities on Student Learning Space (SLS) as well as collage making using cut-out shapes from recycled materials.
+All students were engaged in deep and joyful learning as they participated in the various Mathematics recess booth activities to learn more about Singapore as well as the environmental issues delineating the SG Green Plan 2030.

 | <img src="/images/math12.png" style="width:80%"> 	|  <img src="/images/math13.png" style="width:80%">	| 	|
 |---	|---	|---	|